anubister/prosody_ynh/README.md

 # READ before install!
 Ideally all the README :) but this in particular:
+* Ensure you are already running Yunohost 12 (or higher, but not 11), and metronome app is not installed (TBC with data migration logic)
 * You must create in Yunohost the subdomains `muc.` and `xmpp-upload.`
 * You must apply the workaround for this bug : https://github.com/anubister/prosody_ynh/issues/4#issuecomment-2318658501